A Guide to the County of Hertfordshire, Naturally

 There is a story that St Alban’s execution was delayed, as the fast-flowing river that he could not cross dried up, allowing him to escape.
 When he was eventually beheaded, his head rolled down a hill and a spring immediately created fresh water.

 The executioners were so surprised, they began to revere him as a saint, and the well still stands today at Holywell Hill.
-Who needs reality TV?
+How can any reality TV compete with that?

 Hemel Hempstead: One of England’s First ‘New Towns’